Global-Ecosystem-Health-Observatory/USA-annotation-instructions/README.md

 The directory structure has the following logic:

 1. The directory `/scratch/project_2004205/USA/` contains several subdirectories, each containing aerial imagery from a specific year.
-2. Each year-specific directory contains subdirectories containing aerial imagery from a specific state (*wa* for Washington and *or* for Oregon).
+2. Each year-specific directory contains subdirectories containing aerial imagery from a specific state (e.g., *wa* for Washington *or* for Oregon).
 Depending on data availability, some years only include imagery for one of these two states and others include imagery for both states.
 3. Each state-specific directory contains subdirectories for a specific imagery type (*c* for infrared images and *n* for RGB images).
 Only RGB imagery is available for years between 2006 and 2017, whereas both RGB and infrared imagery is available starting from year 2018.
 4. Each imagery type-specific directory contains the actual images for a specific year, state, and imagery type.
 For example, the directory `/scratch/project_2004205/USA/2023/wa/c/` contains the infrared images for the state of Washington acquired in 2023.
 Each imagery type-specific directory should contain exactly 100 images.
 These images are a random subset of all image tiles available for a specific year, state, and imagery type.
 For a given year and state, if both RGB and infrared images are available, there is a corresponding infrared image for each RGB image (i.e., for each RGB image, there is an infrared image that covers the same area).